TheBotPlatform/The-Bot-Platform-API-docs/README.md

     "gender": "GENDER",
     "message_count": 56,
     "last_message": 1500046868309,
-    "opted_in": '0', // 0 or 1 if they have signed up for broadcasts
+    "opted_in": "0", // 0 or 1 if they have signed up for broadcasts
     "state": { // this is the state of the user as stored by The Bot Platform's brain "messages": {},
       "vars": {
-          "$Experience": "testing"
+          // this is where all of the user attributes will be "$Experience": "testing"
       },
       "expect": null